-Scientific studies have shown that a protein amount of 20 g that is taken as a supplement every day in the form of a protein shake, increases muscle protein synthesis rate by 75 % in young healthy individuals.
-For older individuals the amount needs to be increased to 40 g a day in order to reach a similar muscle protein synthesis rate.
+Scientific studies have shown that a protein amount of 20 g or 10 g of essential amino-acids that is taken as a supplement every day, increases the muscle protein synthesis rate by 75 % in young healthy individuals.
+For older individuals that amount needs to be doubled to reach a similar muscle protein synthesis rate.

 Distribution of meals throughout the day

 A diet that is high in protein needs an increased amount of vitamin B1, but actually all of the B vitamins are necessary for energy metabolism.
+Vitamins and minerals act as cofactors for enzymatic reaction: many enzymes that perform anabolic reactions depend on the collaboration of these cofactors, and do not function without them.
 Deficiency of one type of vitamin can cause inability for the muscle to grow.
 Also, supplements that deal with inflammation, anti-oxidants, other vitamins and omega-3, are needed to prevent muscle breakdown.
-Therefore, protein formulations that are enriched with the bioactive form of vitamins increase the effect of the protein metabolism for muscle synthesis.
-After extensive research, VERELST Pharma has designed a superb quality protein formulation that supplies all necessary supplements together with the purest hydrolyzed whey protein you can find.
-Its effect on muscle synthesis is unrivaled and can be noticed after only 1 to 2 weeks.
+Therefore, eating a balanced diet, with lots of fresh vegetables and fruit is just as important as the protein itself.

 Scientific research suggests following recommendations to preserve muscle mass with age: